 While the Federal law requires that at least one party taking part in a recorded call must be notified, some state laws require both parties to be aware of the recording.
 So be sure to check your own state’s recording compliance laws before recording your next meeting.

 Since you can't always be sure of where your participant is located when meeting with them, it's a good practice to always follow a 2-party consent requirement and automatically inform all participants that you are recording a meeting or a call.

-The person recording the call just needs to just inform participants that they’re recording the meeting, but they don’t need to seek active consent.
+The person recording the call just needs to inform participants that they are recording the meeting, but they don’t need to seek active consent.
 Once informed, participants have the choice to consent to being recorded by remaining in the meeting or deny consent by leaving the meeting.

 You can inform participants that you are recording a meeting using either of the following options: